qutang/mhealth-storage-format/event-filename.md

 Event files are divided into **daily** files, as hourly files will be too sparse to be insightful.

+### SensorType

+1. Same as what was described in `sensor`.

+2. By default, most events are collected through the phone, so the value would be `AndroidPhone` or `iPhone`.

+3. In case some of the events are collected by paper or questionnare, the value could be `Paper`, `Questionnare`, `ShortMessage`, `PhoneCall` or `Interview`.

 {% method %}
 ### EventType